Skip to content

 • Tightness that isn’t improving with stretching

-A physio assessment determines what’s causing the tightness, which is important, because treating every hip the same way doesn’t work.
+A physiotherapy assessment determines what’s causing the tightness — which is important, because treating every hip the same way doesn’t work.

 Once the true cause is identified, improvements are often quicker than people expect.